0saurabh0/NodeEase/README.md

 **NodeEase** is an open-source platform that makes it effortless to deploy and manage your own **Solana RPC nodes** on AWS and Bare Metal(soon) — with full control, transparency, and zero vendor lock-in.

->  Build your own RPC — provision, monitor, and destroy Solana infrastructure from a beautiful web UI, backed by Go and Terraform.
+>  Build your own RPC — provision, monitor, and destroy Solana infrastructure from a web UI.

 ## Why NodeEase?